Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Fewer epidurals - fewer ventouse and forceps deliveries?

-In new draft guidelines for the NHS, NICE is recommending remifentanil be offered to women in labour for pain relief as an alternative to an epidural, and say that the advantages include more mobility during labour and might lead to fewer births using instruments like forceps and ventouse.
+In new draft guidelines for the NHS, NICE is recommending remifentanil be offered to women in labour for pain relief as an alternative to an epidural, and says that the advantages include more mobility during labour and might lead to fewer births using instruments like forceps and ventouse.

 Is remifentanil an alternative to an epidural?

 There is a range of pain relief options available in labour, but an epidural is a popular choice as it is usually very effective and can last several hours.
-It does have side effects and as it involves a spinal injection it is a significant procedure which can take time to set up, but it is generally thought to be safe.
+It does have side effects and as it involves a spinal injection it is a significant procedure that can take time to set up, but it is generally thought to be safe.

-One of the downsides to an epidural is that it causes numbness in the lower body so that a women cannot walk around during labour and is often confined to the bed.
+One of the downsides to an epidural is that it causes numbness in the lower body so that women cannot walk around during labour and are often confined to the bed.
 Also, the inability to feel the sensations of labour can hinder a woman in delivering her baby herself, and some suggest that it increases the prospect of needing instruments such as forceps or a ventouse.

 Although entirely safe when used correctly, forceps and ventouse instruments can cause injuries to the newborn baby and also to the mother.
 Unfortunately, in assisting those bringing medical negligence claims arising from childbirth, we in the clinical negligence team at Tozers see these all too frequently.